deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 --------------------------------

 Until now, we have used the simulator object with the default settings.
-In ``mrsimulator``, we choose the default settings such that it applies to a wide range of simulations, including static, magic angle spinning (MAS), and variable angle spinning (VAS) spectra.
+In mrsimulator, we choose the default settings such that it applies to a wide range of simulations, including static, magic angle spinning (MAS), and variable angle spinning (VAS) spectra.
 In certain situations, however, the default settings are insufficient to represent the spectrum accurately.